isabella232/data-workbench.en-1/help/home/c-get-started/c-im-layers/c-elmt-pt-layers/c-elp-ref-lkup-files.md

 ---
 description: When creating an element point layer that references a lookup file to obtain latitude and longitude data, the location of the point is obtained by retrieving each element and its associated latitude and longitude from the lookup file.
-seo-description: When creating an element point layer that references a lookup file to obtain latitude and longitude data, the location of the point is obtained by retrieving each element and its associated latitude and longitude from the lookup file.
-seo-title: Define element point layers referencing lookup files
 solution: Analytics
 title: Define element point layers referencing lookup files
 topic: Data workbench